SanazSlm/date-converter/README.md

-convert timestamp to jalali date, there is a function for convert geregory date to jalai that use other person solution.
+convert timestamp to jalali date, there is a function for convert geregory date to jalali that use other person solution with some edit.